Main entrance of the Former Police Married Quarters on Hollywood Road

 Former Central Junior Police Call Clubhouse

-The two-storey recreational facility of the Former Hollywood Road Police Married Quarters was subsequently converted into the Hollywood Road Police Primary School in 1950s then into the Central Junior Police Call Clubhouse in 1981.
+The two-storey recreational facility of the Former Police Married Quarters on Hollywood Road was subsequently converted into the Hollywood Road Police Primary School in 1950s then into the Central Junior Police Call Clubhouse in 1981.
 Today, it has been revitalized into a restaurant with its original designs intact, including the cantilevered balcony located on the first floor of the building and the canopy built over the main entrance.

 Entrance of the Central School (Entrance at Staunton Street)